-This command computes, among other pieces of information, a list of missing functions (under the listing "Undefined and unspecified functions") using a syntactic analysis produced by the Metrics plugin.
+This command computes, among other pieces of information, a list of missing functions (under the listing "Undefined functions") using a syntactic analysis produced by the Metrics plugin.
 It is not exactly equivalent to grepping the log of Eva because it lists all the functions that are missing, while the log of Eva only cites the functions that would have been necessary to an analysis.
-When analyzing a small part of a large codebase, the latter list may be much shorter than the former, in which case relying on the information displayed by -metrics would mean spending time hunting for functions that are not actually necessary.
+When analyzing a small part of a large codebase, the latter list may be much shorter than the former.
+In this case, relying on the information displayed by -metrics means spending time hunting for functions that are not actually necessary.